 Women, Peace and Security

-Within this framework, UN Women works with security sector actors, including the Ministry of Defense and the Ministry of Internal Affairs, to mainstream gender into the Security Sector Reform process and its outcomes.
-UN Women also continues to support the capacity development of women mediators and creates spaces in which women peace activists may engage effectively with the participants of formal peace and incident prevention processes (namely the Geneva International Discussions and the Incident Prevention and Response Mechanisms).
+Within this framework, UN Women works with security sector actors, including the Ministry of Defense, the Ministry of Internal Affairs, the State Security Service to mainstream gender into the Security Sector Reform process and its outcomes.
+UN Women also continues to support the capacity development of women mediators and peacebuilders to ensure the direct and meaningful participation of women in peace processes, as well as creates spaces for effective engagement of women peace activists with the participants of formal peace and incident prevention processes (namely the Geneva International Discussions and the Incident Prevention and Response Mechanisms).